The purpose of this Quick Start Guide is to quickly evaluate Telekube by using a real world example.

 This may take a while, about 2-3 minutes depending on your Internet connection.

-mattermost.tar Application Bundle will be about 800MB and it is entirely
+mattermost.tar file is about 1.8GB and it is entirely

 While the resulting Application Bundle can be used as is, Telekube also allows you to publish it in your Ops Center for distribution.
 Publishing it in the Ops Center also allows you to see how many instances of the application are running and even connect to them remotely.